-(2) Includes the effects of foreign currency translation.
+(1) Includes the effects of foreign currency translation.

-9. Cloud Computing Arrangements
+10. Cloud Computing Arrangements

 Autodesk enters into certain cloud-based software hosting arrangements that are accounted for as service contracts.
 Costs incurred for these arrangements are capitalized for application development activities, if material, and immediately expensed for preliminary project activities and post-implementation activities.
 Autodesk amortizes the capitalized development costs straight-line over the fixed, non-cancellable term of the associated hosting arrangement plus any reasonably certain renewal periods.
 The capitalized costs are included in "Prepaid expenses and other current assets" and "Long-term other assets" on our Condensed Consolidated Balance Sheets.
-Capitalized costs were \$44.3 million and \$22.3 million at July 31, 2020, and January 31, 2020, respectively.
-Accumulated amortization was \$2.9 million and \$1.2 million at July 31, 2020, and January 31, 2020, respectively.
-Amortization expense for the three months ended July 31, 2020 and 2019, was \$0.8 million and none, respectively.
-Amortization expense for the six months ended July 31, 2020 and 2019, was \$1.7 million and none, respectively.
+Capitalized costs were \$102.7 million and \$72.2 million at July 31, 2021, and January 31, 2021, respectively.
+Accumulated amortization was \$7.7 million and \$4.9 million at July 31, 2021, and January 31, 2021, respectively.
+Amortization expense for the three months ended July 31, 2021 and 2020, was \$1.4 million and \$0.8 million, respectively.
+Amortization expense for the six months ended July 31, 2021 and 2020, was \$2.8 million, respectively.

-10. Goodwill
+11. Goodwill

 Goodwill consists of the excess of the consideration transferred over the fair value of net assets acquired in business combinations.
-The following table summarizes the changes in the carrying amount of goodwill for the six months ended July 31, 2020 (in millions):
+The following table summarizes the changes in the carrying amount of goodwill for the six months ended July 31, 2021, (in millions):

-Balance as of January 31, 2020 \$ 2,594.2

-Less: accumulated impairment losses as of January 31, 2020 (149.2)

-Net balance as of January 31, 2020 2,445.0

-Effect of foreign currency translation 14.1

-Balance as of July 31, 2020 \$ 2,459.1
+Balance as of January 31, 2021 \$ 2,855.7 Less: accumulated impairment losses as of January 31, 2021 (149.2) Net balance as of January 31, 2021 2,706.5 Additions arising from acquisitions during the period 865.5 Effect of foreign currency translation and measurement period adjustments (1) (9.8) Balance as of July 31, 2021 \$ 3,562.2 impairment testing more often if circumstances indicate a potential impairment may exist, or if events have affected the composition of reporting units.